matthew-macgregor/image-checksum-buster-zig/README.md

 - Learn something about the Zig programming language in a trivial project.
 - Leverage the `stb_image` single header libraries.
 - Mix C and Zig in a single project.
+- Use a simple C library in a Zig project.
 - Evaluate Zig's build tools, potentially as a standalone alternative to CMake etc.
 - Solve a niche problem that crops up day-to-day for me.

+# Implementations

+The repo contains two side-by-side implementations that (currently) support parallel features: a C implementation and a Zig implementation. `zig build` builds both implementations: `icbuster` is the C version, and `izbuster` is the Zig implementation.
+The C implementation is mostly there for comparison.

+- Note: There are only tests written for the Zig version of the program.

 # License